brandonwells96/infinite-twitter-scroll/README.md

-	Initial Solution thought:
+	Initial solution thought:
-	1)pass url encoded search box input to twitter api 2)return results limited by 'rpp' to return only ten results at a time 3)if scrolled to bottom of results section display next results
+	1) Pass URL encoded search box input to Twitter API
+	2) Return results limited by 'rpp' to return only ten results at a time
+	3) If scrolled to bottom of results section, display next results

-	Problems encountered (and how solved):
+	Problems encountered (and solutions):

-	Problem: Multiple Scroll events fired while scrolling
+	Problem: Multiple scroll events fired while scrolling
-	Solution: added an if statement to check if the last ajax request was done yet, if not exit, else allow event to fire
+	Solution: Added an if statement to check if the last AJAX request was done yet, if not exit, else allow the event to fire

-	Problem: Twitter Api kept pulling repeated tweets
+	Problem: Twitter API kept pulling repeated tweets
-	Solution: changed the get url after the first request to include a max_id variable saying get results that are greater than the last sets id
+	Solution: Changed the get URL after the first request to include a max_id variable saying get results that are greater than the last set's ID